| |

 -

-A calculation that uses a selection of stocks or bonds
+A calculation that uses a selection of

-Average, for example, is an index of 30 large industrial
+Industrial Average, for example, is an index of 30 large

-companies on the New York Stock Exchange. top
+industrial companies on the New York Stock Exchange. top

 -